 - Gather the materials above for each group of 3-4 students

-- Suggestion: prior to student arrival, assemble a class set of above materials in gallon-sized resealable plastic bags for quick distribution.
+- Prior to student arrival, you may want to assemble a class set of the above materials in gallon-sized resealable plastic bags for quick distribution.

-Landing on the moon is tricky.
-Since a spacecraft can go as fast as 18,000 miles per hour (29,000 km per hour) on its way to the moon, it needs to slow down in order to land gently.
-And if there are astronauts on board, the lander needs to keep them safe, too.
-Similarly, spacecraft on their way to Mars may be traveling as fast as 13,000 miles per hour (21,000 km per hour) when they reach the red planet and need to slow down to land safely on the surface.
+Similarly, spacecraft on their way to Mars may be traveling as fast as 13,000 miles per hour (21,000 km per hour) when they reach the Red Planet and need to slow down to land safely on the surface.
 Future missions to Mars will also need to safely land astronauts on the surface.

-When you jump off a high step, you bend your back and knees to absorb some of the energy and break your fall.
+- Show students the spring made out of an index card, and explain: When you jump off a high step, you bend your back and knees to absorb some of the energy and break your fall.
 That’s what a shock absorber does—absorbs the energy of an impact.
-Soft things, like marshmallows, cotton balls, foam, and bubble wrap absorb shock well.
+Soft things, like marshmallows, cotton balls, foam and bubble wrap absorb shock well.
 You can also use paper, like this index card made into a spring by folding it like an accordion.

-- Brainstorm and design (10 minutes) - Distribute the challenge sheet.
-Discuss the questions in the "Brainstorm and Design" section.
+- Distribute the challenge sheet and discuss the questions in the "Brainstorm and Design" section.